Joe Hoover

 Robert Joseph Hoover (April 15, 1915 – September 2, 1965) was an American professional baseball player from 1937 to 1946.
 He played three years in Major League Baseball as a shortstop for the Detroit Tigers from 1943 to 1945.
 He also played six years in the Pacific Coast League (PCL) for the Hollywood Stars from 1938 to 1942 and the San Francisco Seals in 1946.
 He won a World Series championship with the Tigers in 1945 and a PCL pennant with the Seals in 1946.
 He was also selected as a PCL all-star and the Hollywood Stars' most valuable player in 1942 when he hit for a .327 batting average.

 Early years

 Hoover was born in Brawley, in Imperial County, California, in 1915.
 He was the son of Robert Jasper Hoover and Estelle Goldie (Eli) Hoover.
-His family name was changed by his grandfather from "Heuber" to Hoover.
-He moved as a child to Pomona, California, and attended Pomona High School where he starred in baseball, as an end in football, and as a guard in basketball.
+He is of Scotch-Irish-English-German descent.
+The family surname was changed by his grandfather from "Heuber" to Hoover due to constant mispronounciation.
+He had two sisters, Barbara and Miriam.
+The family moved to Pomona, California when Joe was a child.
+He attended Pomona High School where he starred in baseball, as an end in football, and as a guard in basketball.
 He next attended Pomona Junior College where he played college football in the fall of 1934 and college baseball in the spring of 1935.